Author: Abidemi Fadekemi

 Read More

 Jewellery designer Lucy Quartermaine is extending the reach of her brand into Ireland and Northern Ireland.
 This expansion reflects an effort to tap into new markets and engage a wider audience.
 Known for her modern and distinctive designs, Lucy Quartermaine is bringing a fresh perspective to the jewellery landscape in these regions.
-The brand has broadened its reach by partnering with several new stockists: Precious Rocs Jewellers, Newcastle, County Down (Northern Ireland) Faith Jewellers, County Armagh (Northern Ireland) C R Lowry, Belfast (Northern Ireland) Temptation Jewellers, Claremorris (Ireland) Each of these outlets will carry Lucy Quartermaine’s best-selling sterling silver Drop…
+The brand has broadened its reach by partnering with several new stockists: Each of these outlets will carry Lucy Quartermaine’s best-selling sterling silver Drop collection.
+In addition, the brand has secured two more locations within the Ernest Jones portfolio, specifically in:

 Read More